Amandaland: Production

 The spin-off series from comedy series Motherland was commissioned by the BBC in May 2024, with Lucy Punch, Joanna Lumley and Philippa Dunne reprising their roles.
-The six part series is written by Holly Walsh, Helen Serafinowicz, Barunka O'Shaughnessy and Laurence Rickard and produced by Sharon Horgan via her production company Merman.
+The six-part series is written by Holly Walsh, Helen Serafinowicz, Barunka O'Shaughnessy and Laurence Rickard, and produced by Sharon Horgan via her production company Merman.
 Clelia Mountford, Serafinowicz, O'Shaughnessy and Walsh are also executive producers.
 It is directed by Alyssa McClelland.
-Filming began in North London particularly in Islington, Angel and Muswell Hill in September 2024.
+Filming began in north London, particularly in Islington, Angel and Muswell Hill, in September 2024.

-The cast includes Samuel Anderson, Siobhan McSweeney, Rochenda Sandall, Ekow Quartey and Peter Serafinowicz as well as Miley Locke, Anya McKenna-Bruce, Jack Veal, Alexander Shaw and Archie Smith.
+The cast includes Samuel Anderson, Siobhan McSweeney, Rochenda Sandall, Ekow Quartey and Peter Serafinowicz, as well as Miley Locke, Anya McKenna-Bruce, Jack Veal, Alexander Shaw and Archie Smith.

-In March 2025, the BBC confirmed that a second series has been commissioned.
+A second series was commissioned, and started on 6 May 2026.

+A third series was announced on 13 May 2026.